-In connection with the closing of the CPJV Contribution, the Partnership entered into a Director Nomination and Voting Support Agreement with First Reserve (the "Voting Agreement").
-The Voting Agreement grants First Reserve certain designation rights pursuant to which First Reserve may cause the board of directors of the General Partner to nominate to the slate of nominees recommended by the General Partner for election for each applicable special or annual election of the Partnership at which directors are to be elected the designee selected by First Reserve.
-For so long as First Reserve and its Affiliates (as defined in the Voting Agreement) own at least 7.5% of the issued and outstanding common units, First Reserve may designate for nomination one director.
-If First Reserve and its Affiliates own less than 7.5% of the issued and outstanding common units, First Reserve will cease to have any rights to designate a director for nomination under the Voting Agreement.
+In connection with the closing of the Mergers, the Partnership entered into a Director Nomination Agreement with Oasis Petroleum (the "Director Nomination Agreement").
+The Director Nomination Agreement grants Oasis Petroleum certain designation rights pursuant to which Oasis Petroleum may cause the board of directors of the General Partner to nominate to the slate of nominees recommended by the General Partner for election for each applicable special or annual election of the Partnership at which directors are to be elected the designees selected by Oasis Petroleum.
+For so long as Oasis Petroleum and its affiliates own at least 15% of the issued and outstanding common units, Oasis Petroleum may designate for nomination one director if Oasis Petroleum and its affiliates own at least 10% (but less than 15%) of the issued and outstanding common units.
+If Oasis Petroleum and its affiliates own less than 10% of the issued and outstanding common units, Oasis Petroleum will cease to have any rights to designate a director for nomination under the Director Nomination Agreement.